kasdeya/static-job-listing/README.md

-# Frontend Mentor - News homepage solution
+# Frontend Mentor - Static Job Listing solution

 This is a solution to the [Static Job Listing challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).